MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/reference.md

 ---
-description: A list of the accessibility-testing features in Microsoft Edge DevTools.
+description: Webpage accessibility aspects to test, and the corresponding features in Microsoft DevTools.
 title: Accessibility-testing features in DevTools
 author: MSEdgeTeam
 ms.author: msedgedevrel